ioBroker/ioBroker/doc/SCHEMA.md

 the adapter module.

-States represent often changing data in your system, like f.e. if a lamp is on or off, if a motion detector detected some motion, the temperature of your living room or if the button of a remotecontrol is pressed.
+States represent often changing data in your system, like f.e. if a lamp is on or off, if a motion detector detected some motion, the temperature of your living room or if the button of a remote control is pressed.
 Contrary to objects states can be used to trigger actions and states can create history data.
 To work with states there are several functions in the adapter module like setState, getState and so on.